jameshughes89/cs4XX-EvolutionaryComputation/site/topics/genetic-algorithms/n-queens-ga-experiment.rst

 * Although the p-values differ, they are both very small
 * Thus, one could conclude that there is a very small probability that these distributions are from the same *thing*

+    * In other words, given the lower mean of the 20% crossover rate and the low p-value
-* In other words, the results of using a crossover rate of 20% is almost certainly better
+    * The results of using a crossover rate of 20% is almost certainly better